LogoLogo

 2. Scan the QR code with your Wallet to start the test, simulating the user experience.

-4. Your organization will then appear under connected services in your Wallet, and the user will be listed in the verified users section.
+2. Your organization will then appear under connected services in your Wallet, and you will be listed in the verified users section.

 Step 3: Review Authenticated Users